Product Intern

 Consider edge cases like empty linked list or single node with an empty string field

 Q12.
-Puzzle question -> 12 people on island with a seesaw.
-11 of them have identical weight, one has higher or lower.
-How can you find out which one?
-You can only use the seesaw 3 times
+There are 12 people on an island with a seesaw.
+11 of them have identical weight, and one has a different weight (either higher or lower).
+How can you find the person with the different weight using the seesaw...

 Divide the 12 people into 3 groups of 4.